 - Subsidies represent an important instrument used to pursue policy goals.
-Many transport modes and services are capital intensive, and thus policies seeking to promote services or infrastructure that the private sector is unwilling or unable to provide may be made commercially viable with the aid of subsidies.
+Many transport modes and services are capital intensive, and thus policies seeking to promote services or infrastructure that the private sector is unwilling or unable to provide may be made commercially viable with subsidies.
 Private railroad companies in the Nineteenth Century received large land grants and cash payments from governments anxious to promote rail services.
 In the United States, the Jones Act, which seeks to protect and sustain a US-flagged merchant fleet, subsidizes ship construction in US shipyards.
-Indirect subsidies were offered to the air carriers of many countries in the early years of commercial aviation through the awarding of mail contracts.
-Dredging of ship channels and the provision of other marine services such as pilotage and navigation aids are subsidies to facilitate shipping.
-Most public transit systems are subsidized to provide mobility since full cost recovery would make fares unaffordable to the poorer segments of the population.
+Indirect subsidies were offered to the air carriers of many countries in the early years of commercial aviation by awarding mail contracts.
+Dredging of ship channels and providing other marine services such as pilotage and navigation aids are subsidies to facilitate shipping.
+Most public transit systems are subsidized to provide mobility since full-cost recovery would make fares unaffordable to the poorer segments of the population.
 Both public ownership and subsidies represent instruments that require the financial involvement of governments.
 Revenue generation is becoming an increasingly important instrument in transport policy.

 - Regulatory control represents a means of influencing the shape of transportation that is widely employed.
 By setting up public agencies to oversee particular sections of the transport industry, governments can influence the entire character and performance of the industry.
 Agencies may exert control on entry and exit, controlling which firms can offer transportation services, at what prices, and to which markets.
 Environmental regulations are also important factors shaping the provision, construction, maintenance, and operation of transportation infrastructures.
-Thus, while private firms may offer the actual services, the regulator plays a determining role.
+Thus, while private firms may offer the services, the regulator plays a determining role.
 Regulatory agencies in the US, such as the Civil Aeronautics Board, played a critical role in shaping the US airline industry for decades.